aicayzer/bigquery-mcp/README.md

 ruff check src tests --fix
 ```

-For detailed development setup, see the [Development Guide](docs/development.md).
+For development, follow the installation guide and use the standard Python development workflow.

 ## Security & Safety